 Hit The Lights!
 It's Game Time

-Excitement is building in advance of one of the biggest sporting events in America.
-Now is the time to start prepping your media room for the perfect championship party.
-You've planned out the dips, snacks, beverages, and seating arrangements for optimal viewing pleasure, but have you thought about the lighting?
+It's championship time again and you know what that means.
+Now is the time to start prepping your media room for the perfect party.
+You've planned out the dips, snacks, beverages and seating arrangements for optimal viewing pleasure, but have you thought about the lighting?

 It's proven (by scientists!) that lighting directly affects your mood, and nothing is worse than getting a headache mid-game because the room is insufficiently lit or too bright to enjoy what's on the television.
 From kickoff to the final whistle, and all of those anticipated commercials in between, proper lighting is essential when millions of Americans are sure to be glued to their screens for the big game.